Copperbelt, Zambia: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types C, D and G. Make sure to find the right kind.
-Most adapters currently available are just plug changers and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C, D and G. Be sure to get the necessary type.
+A lot of adapters that you can buy are just plug changers and require your electronics to convert the voltage themselves.
 If your electronics can't do that they could get fried.
-This one should be appropriate for most countries.
+This one works in most places.

 What to do in Copperbelt, Zambia